Assistant Professor

 He completed his undergraduate degree in political science at the University of Connecticut (UCONN) in 2010 and his doctorate in criminal justice at the University of New Haven in 2021.
 He is a certified police instructor through the Police Officer Standards and Training Council (POSTC) in Connecticut, and he has provided command-level training to large area municipalities

-Dr. Dlugolenski is the current editor of the Police Forum (the official newsletter of the Police Section of the Academy of Criminal Justice Sciences).
-He has co-authored two policing books and co-published an article in a peer-reviewed journal.
+Dr. Dlugolenski has co-authored two policing books, and his research has been published in the Journal of Criminal Justice, Police Practice & Research, Policing: A Journal of Policy and Practice, and Substance Abuse & Misuse.
 He has presented his work at the International Association of Chiefs of Police (IACP), the American Society of Criminology (ASC), the American Society of Evidence-Based Policing (ASEBP), and the Academy of Criminal Justice Sciences (ACJS) annual conferences.
-He currently co-chairs the Police Research Advancement Section (PRAS), and he serves as a member of the Research Advisory Committee (RAC) for IACP.

-Dr. Dlugolenski is the program coordinator for the College Police Academy externship program with the New Britain Police Department, an early academic career professional development and experiential opportunity for Central students.
+Dr. Dlugolenski is the program coordinator for the College Police Academy externship program with the New Britain Police Department, which is an early academic career professional development and experiential opportunity for Central students.

 His research interests include procedural justice, police operational strategies, critical decision-making, use of force, officer health and wellness, and police management.

-Dr. Dlugolenski is committed to the advancement of democratic policing.
+Dr. Dlugolenski is committed to advancing democratic policing.
 He has co-developed a course on racism and bias in criminal justice settings and hopes to inspire a new generation of diverse and compassionate criminal justice professionals.

 Education